FabianSieper/countDots/README.md

 ### Save directory

 To change the folder where the final images will be saved, adjust the parameter `saveDir`.
 This parameter has to contain a path to a folder.
 By default the images are saved inside the folder _processedFiles/_, which again lies inside the project folder.

+### Description on Images

+#### Counts

+If you'd like to display the amount of dots counted on an image, you can enter the section `countedDotsToImage` inside of the settings-file.
+These parameter all belong to the text for displaying the amount of dots counted on an image.

+- `show`: Shall the text be shown?
+- `lineWidth`: How thick shall the text be?
+- `color`: Which color shall the text be in?
+- `position`: At which position shall the text be? _[x, y]_
+- `fontSize`: How big shall the text be?

+### Name of Image

+If you'd like to display the name of an file on the image itself, you can enter the section `fileNameToImage` inside of the settings-file.
+These parameter all belong to the text for displaying the name of a file.

+- `show`: Shall the text be shown?
+- `lineWidth`: How thick shall the text be?
+- `color`: Which color shall the text be in?
+- `position`: At which position shall the text be? _[x, y]_
+- `fontSize`: How big shall the text be?